ProjectQ-Framework/ProjectQ/docs/tutorials.rst

 The ProjectQ syntax
 -------------------

-Our goal is to have an intuitive syntax in order to enable a steep learning curve.
+Our goal is to have an intuitive syntax in order to enable an easy learning curve.
 Therefore, ProjectQ features a lean syntax which is close to the mathematical notation used in physics.

 For example, consider applying an x-rotation by an angle `theta` to a qubit.
 In ProjectQ, this looks as follows: